csirianni/private-data-lookup/backend/README.md

 ## About

 The backend hosts the breached passwords for use in the Private Set Intersection computation.
-The user sends a password and receives that password and the set of breached passwords both encrypted with secret key `b`.
+The user sends a password and receives that password and the set of breached passwords both encrypted with secret key $b$.
 The backend uses [Crow](https://crowcpp.org/master/) for the REST API, [SQLite3](https://www.sqlite.org/index.html) for the breached password database, and [Libsodium](https://libsodium.gitbook.io/doc/) for the cryptography.
 The API has a single endpoint:

 ### Encrypt user password and get breached passwords